 We argued.
 We yelled.
 And then we’d figure our shit out and get back to it.
 We got back to each other.
 We got back to talking to each other.
 We got back to laughing with each other.
 And here’s the thing: when we captured that flag, we didn’t Snapchat the moment of victory.
-When we hid behind that one tree that’s far enough into the woods to see civilization but not so far as to be abducted by serial killers, we weren’t texting our “other” friends at “other” places talking about “other” shit.
+When we hid behind that one tree that’s far enough into the woods to proudly consider ourselves as having as escaped civilization (my backyard) but not so far as to be abducted by serial killers, we weren’t texting our “other” friends at “other” places talking about “other” shit.
 When we rode our bikes, we didn’t have phones in our back pockets.
 When we talked to each other, we talked to each other.

 But that’s what happens when you do something so often.
 I grew up with those kids.
 We grew up together.
 We became people together.
 And we knew each other.
 We really knew each other.
 Because we had to.
 When you spend that much time together, when you share that much with each other, you know each other.